JasonLLu/NHTS-Research-/README.md

 Utilizes the National Household Travel Survey dataset to make predictions on traffic congestion, vehicle ownership, etc...

+Also shows the results of Transfer Learning between different states data through a similarity matrix.

 ## How to use: